be enrolled or accepted for enrollment

 not living with parents or not being claimed by them on tax forms does not determine dependency status for federal student aid

-and assets of their own (and
+Independent students must report only income and assets of their own (and those of their spouse, if married).

 Expected Family Contribution (EFC)

-to students and families who display
+Needs-based financial aid programs are awarded to students and families who display a financial need.

-need based upon the following formula:
+The government calculates financial need based upon the following formula:

 To be considered for needs based financial aid, both parent and student must submit the FAFSA form

-The FAFSA form is completed by both parent and student for dependent status; and
+The FAFSA form is completed by both parent and student for dependent status; and by the student and spouse for independent status.

 The FAFSA form collects information about your financial position and compares it with your filed IRS forms.

-uses the submitted FAFSA form to
+The government uses the submitted FAFSA form to calculate "Expected Family Contribution" (EFC)

 The EFC is a measure of the family's financial strength and the amount of resources the family has available to pay for education.